 UK Climate Resilience Programme Webinar Series 2022-2023 Date: 17 February 2023, 12pm-1pm (GMT) Speakers: Richard Chandler, Clair Barnes and Chris Brierley (University College London); respondent TBC Chair: Pete Walton (UKCR) Abstract The regional component of...

-A selection of events relating to climate resilience in the lead up to COP26 in November.
+An archive of events relating to climate resilience in the lead up to COP26 in November is available below.

 27 October 2021 (19.00-20.30): Couch to net zero: what do geology and climate change mean for you?